Death of Imane Fadil

 The death of Imane Fadil occurred on 1 March 2019 in Rozzano, Italy, after the Moroccan-Italian model and key witness in the “bunga bunga” trials involving former Prime Minister Silvio Berlusconi was hospitalized for a month with unexplained symptoms.
-Her passing, initially treated as suspicious, prompted a homicide investigation amid concerns she may have been poisoned.
+Her death, initially treated as suspicious, prompted a homicide investigation amid concerns she may have been poisoned.
 The case led to a high-profile investigation and international media coverage.

 Biography

 Imane Fadil (c.
 1985 – 1 March 2019) was a Moroccan-Italian model.
 Fadil was born in Morocco and later moved to Italy, where she pursued a career in modeling.
 By her mid-20s she was living in Italy and working as a model, hoping to break into the media as a sports journalist.
 Prior to her involvement in the Berlusconi scandal, Fadil was not widely known; she had only brief appearances on Italian television in lower-profile programs.
 Her background and Moroccan origin became of public interest only after she was linked to the investigations of Berlusconi’s private parties.
 Fadil’s entry into those social circles came via invitations to gatherings at Berlusconi’s Villa in Arcore (near Milan) around 2010–2011, when she was in her mid-20s.